π Title

 Time to market: Medium

-Risk areas: Technical reliability, user trust, distribution channels
+Risk areas: Technical reliability, market acceptance, distribution challenges.

 π° Monetization Potential